 If your file or folder is locked with a read-only state, you can unlock it from the write protection state with the following tips:

-- Right-click on the folder > go to Properties.
+- Right-click on the folder and select Properties.

-3. How do you add write protection a flash drive?
+3. How do you add write protection to a flash drive?

-There are three ways to can enable write protection on a USB flash drive:
+There are three ways to enable write protection on a USB flash drive:

 - Change security permission in USB properties.